anon-blue/anon.blue/README.txt

   And every fair from fair sometime declines,
   By chance or nature's changing course untrimm'd;
   But thy eternal Summer shall not fade,
-  Nor shall Death brag thou wandere
+  Nor shall Death brag thou wanderest in his shade,
+  When in eternal lines to time thou growest:

-Check with your hardware vendor for any BIOS updates.
+  So long as men can breavendor for any BIOS updates.
 Disable
 BIOS memory options such as caching or shadowing, F you need    kkkkkkkkkksksisi esssssssafe hode to remove or disable components , and njkhk;ehlbqbhfhuirhqbbhfh lqwanva;hhq bfhr;oq;uhuhuhuhuhuhuhuhhhuhuh]\\\\fr; bwangzikunneuio;wfuckshiytio